Hierarchy security to control access

-These settings can be found in the Power Platform Admin center by going to Environments > [select an environment] > Settings > Users + Permissions > Hierarchy security.
+These settings can be found in the Microsoft Power Platform admin center by going to Environments > [select an environment] > Settings > Users + Permissions > Hierarchy security.

-Make sure you have the System Administrator or System Customizer security role or equivalent permissions to update the setting.
+Make sure you have the System Administrator permission to update the setting.